Hasan082/hasan082/README.md

 ### Hi there 👋, I am Hasan.

 # 💫 About Me:
-I'm a Full Stack Application Developer with expertise in using Java, Pythoon as well as Flutter to build beautiful and functional applications.
+I'm a Full Stack Application Developer with expertise in using Java, Pythoon, Jquery/Js, React as well as Flutter to build beautiful and functional applications.
 I have experience in developing custom solutions for clients across various fields including healthcare etc